Mel's Favorite Fare Archive melb@marysvillejt.com Home Subscribe Photos

 Wheat Thins reduced fat baked snack crackers

 Continue baking 5 min. or until mozzarella cheese is melted.
-Serve with
+Serve with the crackers.

 ---